Sonnyhayka/Sonnyhayka/README.md

-# 👋 Hi, I'm Son Huynh!
+# Hi, I'm Son Huynh!

 Welcome to my GitHub profile!
 I'm a passionate developer and engineer interested in computer architecture, embedded systems, and creative coding projects.
 Here you'll find a collection of my work, ranging from RISC-V CPU designs to web development and data modeling.

 ## 🚀 About Me

 - 🏫 **Currently a Computer Engineering major at SDSU (San Diego State University)**
-- 💻 Experienced with VHDL, Verilog, Python, JavaScript, and C++
+- 💻 Experienced with SystemVerilog, Python, C++ and Javascript.
 - 🛠️ Enjoy working on FPGA projects and exploring low-level computing
 - 📊 Interested in data modeling, machine learning, and simulation

-## 🔥 Featured Projects
+## Featured Projects

 - [RISC-V 5-Stage Pipeline CPU](https://github.com/Sonnyhayka/RISC-V-5-Stage-Pipeline-CPU)
   A custom implementation of a RISC-V CPU with a 5-stage pipeline.